ashoari/codeing-chalenge/README.md

 6- Make a list out of the dictionary `degree`, sort the list and use median function from statistics library in Python3 to calculate the output.

-7- Write the output to the end of the output file.
+7- Write the output to the end of the output file and go back to step 1 until no additional record left in the input file.